eiskalteschatten/scalable-react-project/src/modules/README.md

 ## What are modules?

-Modules are the largest building blocks for our application.
+Modules are the largest building blocks.
 They can contain multiple routes (pages), components, services, contexts, etc.